Find the measure of each marked angle. | Study Prep in Pearson+

 Properties of Angles

-Key properties such as complementary, supplementary, vertical, and adjacent angles help relate unknown angles to known ones.
-Recognizing these relationships allows for calculating missing angle measures using basic arithmetic.
+Key properties such as complementary, supplementary, vertical, and adjacent angles help determine unknown angle measures.
+Recognizing these relationships allows for setting up equations to find the values of marked angles.

 Recommended video: